-Olive View is a county hospital located in the north end of the San Fernando Valley, about 30 minutes away from UCLA.
+Olive View is a busy county hospital located in the north end of the San Fernando Valley, about 30 minutes away from UCLA.
 This is one of six major hospitals operated by the Los Angeles County Department of Health Services.
-The hospital is a 220-bed medical center that serves the needs of low income and indigent patients, as well as the surrounding middle class community.
-As with most county facilities, many patients present in with acute, untreated illnesses.
+The hospital is a 220-bed medical center that serves the needs of low income and indigent patients, as well as the surrounding middle-class community.
+Many patients present in with acute, untreated illnesses.
+Our residents spend a significant portion of their R2, R3, and R5 years here, and many consider Olive View to be a defining part of their residency experience.
 Housestaff are exposed to common surgical illnesses as well as a wide variety of unusual and rare conditions.
 The attending staff are faculty members of the UCLA School of Medicine.

 The VA Greater Los Angeles Veterans Affairs Healthcare System is the largest VA complex in the US with 1,350 beds and 3,500 employees.
-It provides primary medical care to a large population in Los Angeles in addition to serving as a tertiary-referral facility for the southwestern United States.
+It serves as an important safety net for a large patient population in the greater Los Angeles area, in addition to serving as a tertiary-referral facility for the southwestern United States.

 The Medical Center offers medical, surgical, mental health, geriatric, specialty imaging and interventional radiology, radiation oncology, and advanced rehabilitative services.
 The attending staff are faculty members of the UCLA School of Medicine.

-UCLA General Surgery residents rotate during the R2 and R4 years on the Trauma Surgery service at Harbor-UCLA Medical Center.
+UCLA General Surgery residents rotate during the R1, R2, and R4 years on the Trauma Surgery service at Harbor-UCLA Medical Center.
+During their R4 year, residents function as the chief of one of the trauma teams.
 Harbor-UCLA is a 570-bed, Level I trauma center located in the city of Carson.
 Here, UCLA residents gain rich experience in the management of trauma, critical care, and acute care surgery.